Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 Screenshot showing conditional handling when no answer is found in the knowledge base

-Generating Responses Without Using Knowledge
+Generating answers Without Using Knowledge

 While it’s probably not a common scenario, if you “want to generate responses without using knowledge (using only the AI’s built-in knowledge),” you can turn ON “Search only selected sources” and leave knowledge sources unselected, allowing the AI to create answers on its own.